wechuli/advanced_node_js/notes.md

 Process scheduling is the activity of the process manager that handles the removal of the running process from the CPU and the selection of another process on the basis of a particular strategy.

-Process scheduling is an essential part of a multiiprogramming operating systems.
+Process scheduling is an essential part of a multiprogramming operating systems.
 Such operating systems allow more than one process to be loaded into the executable memory at a time and the loaded process shares the CPU using time multiplexing.

 ## The Node Event Loop

-The event loop is what allows Node.js to perform non-bloxking I/O operations - despite the fact that JavaScript is single-threaded - by offloading operations to the system kernel whenever possible.Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background.
+The event loop is what allows Node.js to perform non-blocking I/O operations - despite the fact that JavaScript is single-threaded - by offloading operations to the system kernel whenever possible.Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background.
 When one of these operations completes, the kernel tells Node.js so that the appropriate callback may be added to the poll queue to eventually be executed